Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Do I need to replace the crush washer every oil change?

-For single-use aluminium or copper washers, yes — they deform once and don’t re-seal reliably.
+For single-use aluminum or copper washers, yes — they deform once and don’t re-seal reliably.
 Some cars use a reusable washer, but unless yours specifies that, treat it as a one-use item.
 A weeping drain plug isn’t worth the saving.

 Why does my oil reminder light stay on after I changed the oil?